 Earlier this year, I worked on a marketing research project for the Fair Food Network (FFN), assessing how Detroit local food entrepreneurs approach financing.
 The results were startling: out of a group of over 30 entrepreneurs surveyed, 62% said that they had used personal savings and credit cards to finance their businesses, yet only 26% reported planning on using these sources in the future.
 A staggering 64% of the entrepreneurs aspired to finance with grants and donations, but only 45% had successfully done so in the past.
 Moreover, only 5% had successfully gotten commercial bank loans.
 While the surveyed group may not be fully representative, it nevertheless signals the need for steady funding that allows innovative local food businesses to prosper.

 Part of the problem is that many newly-minted entrepreneurs have no financial track record to prove viability, or their businesses are so unconventional that traditional methods of valuation do not apply.
 When Alex Bryan and Noah Link launched their 4-acre organic farm, Food Field, commercial banks rejected them.
-Typical agricultural loans estimate revenues based on a model that favors large, monocrop farms, not a small community supported agriculture (CSA) operation with variable crops that yield different margins throughout the year.
+According to stats in a peerform review, typical agricultural loans estimate revenues based on a model that favors large, monocrop farms, not a small community supported agriculture (CSA) operation with variable crops that yield different margins throughout the year.
 Also since crops are perishable and seasonal, farmers often must invest quickly or risk losing their inventory.
 “Young or beginning farmers can be forced to put down eight thousand dollars for a tractor on a credit card,” which is a rounding error for a large farm, but devastating for a small operation, explains Bryan.

 Entrepreneurs in this beginning stage sometimes need only small amounts of funding for very specific capital investments, a need which seems to fit the mission of microloans.
 FFN’s Meredith Freeman says that entrepreneurs would benefit greatly from microloans, but many of the small loans available on the market carry exorbitant interest rates, and entrepreneurs can get lower rates from personal credit cards.
 To avoid this risky burden on personal credit, FFN is launching its own microloan program featuring patient and flexible terms.
 Both the interest rates and the duration can shift according to business’s fluctuations, meaning that FFN will have a closer relationship with entrepreneurs than the typical arm’s-length bank loan.
 FFN does not require a history of strong profits, but entrepreneurs do have to have credible business plans.
 “It has to be more than just a good idea,” says Freeman.